Franmil Reyes Player Props: Royals vs. Rangers

 Rangers Pitching Rankings

-- The 10 strikeouts per nine innings compiled by the Rangers pitching staff ranks third in MLB.
+- The Rangers pitching staff ranks fourth in MLB with a collective 10.3 strikeouts per nine innings.

-- The Rangers have a 3.65 team ERA that ranks seventh among all league pitching staffs.
+- The Rangers have the sixth-ranked team ERA among all MLB pitching staffs (3.38).

-- The Rangers allow the ninth-fewest home runs in baseball (eight total, 0.9 per game).
+- Rangers pitchers combine to give up the eighth-fewest home runs in baseball (nine total, 0.9 per game).

-- Heaney (0-1) gets the start for the Rangers, his second of the season.
+- deGrom (1-0) starts for the Rangers, his third of the season.

-- The left-hander last pitched on Wednesday against the Baltimore Orioles, when he tossed 2 2/3 innings, allowing seven earned runs while giving up seven hits.
+- His most recent appearance was on Wednesday against the Baltimore Orioles, when the righty went six innings, surrendering one earned run while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.